 The Philippines brought the case against China, and while the decision is considered legally binding, there is no mechanism for enforcing it.

 The Hague ruling was the first of its kind, but there was no immediate indication it would help resolve a standoff that has grown increasingly complicated.

 Here are four key things to know about the dispute.

 1. What's At Stake

-The South China Sea holds immense resources, from the oil and gas located underneath the seabed to the lucrative fishing it has afforded for generations.
+The South China Sea holds immense resources, from the oil and gas located underneath the seabed to the lucrative fishing.

 "It's a race to build and bolster presence," says Andrew Scobell, a senior political scientist at the Rand Corp.
 "Control over the sea means greater access to fisheries and more leverage over its shipping lanes."

-More than $5 trillion worth of trade passes through these waters every year, from Middle East oil bound for Asian markets to plastic lawn furniture on its way from China to your local Home Depot.
+More than $5 trillion worth of trade passes through these waters every year, from Middle East oil bound for Asian markets to plastic lawn furniture on its way from China to Home Depot stores across the U.S.

 But the dispute is not just about economic assets.
-The sea's strategic location near half a dozen East and Southeast Asian countries provides incentives for governments to seek control of the military and civil activity around the waters.
+The sea's strategic location near half a dozen East and Southeast Asian countries means those countries want to control the military and civilian activities in the area.

 Hence the overlapping claims.